Freddy AI for CX

 Capturing leads is the first step to the sales process.
-Some CRMs have the capability to capture leads who visit your website, submit a form, email your company, etc. So it’s easier for sales reps to start working with leads instead of wasting time on data entry.
-CRM can also segment leads based on predefined criteria and assign them to the right sales reps.
+Some sales funnel software have the capability to capture leads who visit your website, submit a form, email your company, etc. So it’s easier for sales reps to start working with leads instead of wasting time on data entry.
+It can also segment leads based on predefined criteria and assign them to the right sales reps.

 When a lead enters the CRM, it’s marked “new”.
 Every lead in this stage is at the top of the funnel.
 As sales reps interact with leads, they’re subsequently moved to the next stages.
-Filters and views in the CRM reveals the number of leads at every stage in the sales funnel to help you analyze their progress—how many new leads are in the funnel, how many have engaged with sales reps, how many are in the bottom of the funnel and ready to close, and how many need to be nurtured.
+Filters and views in the software reveals the number of leads at every stage in the sales funnel to help you analyze their progress—how many new leads are in the funnel, how many have engaged with sales reps, how many are in the bottom of the funnel and ready to close, and how many need to be nurtured.
 This knowledge about your sales funnel becomes an actionable tool allowing you to plan your sales strategies.

 We can’t stress this enough—the biggest challenge for a sales rep is to be able to identify qualified sales leads.
 Experienced sales reps probably know how to qualify their leads over time, and therefore effectively work on the right opportunities.
 But for the rest of them, this is still a burning issue.
 The struggle to pick out qualified leads in the funnel forces sales reps to chase them all.
 The result—getting nowhere.